Chapter 2 The Data We Use

 fetchNASIS()

-does a lot of the hard work for you by pulling out a variety of child tables and joining them to site/horizon tables
+does a lot of the hard work for you by pulling out a variety of child tables and joining them to site/horizon tables.

-object that has many of the NASIS data columns.
-In order to do this, a variety of processes are run.
-Output is generated that you should look at.
-We will walk through the most common parts.
+This results in a SoilProfileCollection object that has many of the NASIS data columns.
+A variety of internal processes are performed to get data that conforms with site or horizon tables.
+Output is generated in the console that you should always look at.

 Quality control and limited “filling” of fragments, horizon depth data, site data, tables